Rammechh/Scaler_Problems/README.md

 ===============
 ### 1) Task Scheduling
   + Till find the B[i] element in A[0] pop element at front of A and add it at back of A and increase count by 1

+### 2) Perfect Numbers
+  + use Queue to generate the sequence
+  + But the trick is generate only the half of a number to reduce the space and time

 ### 3) First non-repeating character
   + You need to maintain map for each character of the stream.
 After that you can also maintain a queue for extraction of information.
 Each character is inserted and removed from queue atmost 1 time hence time complexity is O(n).
 ___________________________________________